Hope Christian College, Child Protection – Detecting, Reporting and Addressing Grooming Behaviours

 Reporting grooming behaviours

-If you have a reasonable suspicion or belief that grooming behaviour is occurring, or have witnessed repeated indicators of grooming behaviour, a report should be made to the Principal.
+If you have formed a belief on reasonable grounds that grooming behaviour is occurring, or have witnessed repeated indicators of grooming behaviour, a report should be made to the Principal.

 If the matter involves the Principal, staff should report suspicions or beliefs to the Chairman of the Board.